aws-solutions/media-services-application-mapper/USAGE.md

 ### Navigation

-* Fit and magnification buttons are located at the bottom right of the diagram
+* Fit and magnification buttons are located at the bottom left of the diagram
 * The fit button will resize the entire diagram to the visible page
-* Movement buttons are located at the bottom left of the diagram
+* Movement buttons are also located at the bottom left of the diagram
 * Left-click and drag the background of the diagram to reposition
 * Double-click a node or near a node to zoom in to it